Interested in 5 ways Agile can help with change management?

 There are many ways to do this.
 The International Six Sigma Institute advises us to capture the ’Voice of Customer‘ (VOC).
 This is a critical step for the organization to understand what customers consider value.
 Read more about it in “Six Sigma DMAIC Process – Define Phase – Capturing Voice of Customer (VOC)”.

-Self-organized and empowered teams drive the most effective changes
+Self-organized and empowered project teams drive the most effective changes

 Empowered employees make decisions.
 This improves their ’skin in the game‘.
-Empowered employees are also in the front-line to face customers, therefore, they know what exactly needs change, and how.
+Empowered employees are also on the front line to face customers, therefore, they know what exactly needs to change, and how.
 When such employees play a key part in the organizational change, the likelihood of success is more.

-Change management in Agile projects needs to emphasize on a sustained pace of change.
+Change management in Agile projects needs to emphasize a sustained pace of change.
 The change leaders and sponsors may have created the urgency and planned the change well.
-The implement may have also been successful.
+The implementation by a project team may have also been successful.
 What if we let up now?
 This could potentially derail the change!

-Let‘s remember that change management is about the human dimension.
+Let‘s remember that an agile change management plan is about the human dimension.
 If the organization lets up after implementing the change, then it will not stick.
 A sustained change in behavior will not happen, therefore, the organization will soon be back to square one!

 The reading of the market was correct.
 Kodak had the intent.
 The innovations did happen, and the funds did pour in.
 But Kodak let up at a crucial stage and didn‘t push forward with their new digital cameras.
 We know the rest, don‘t we?